Economic–Engineering Method for Assessing Trade-Offs between Instream and Offstream Uses

 American Society of Civil Engineers

-NSF, Division of Chemical, Bioengineering, Environmental, and Transport Systems 1653452
+NSF, Division of Chemical, Bioengineering, Environmental, and Transport Systems (CBET) 1653452

 water rights, pricing, rivers and streams, economic factors, instream flow, aquatic habitats, water-based recreation, water conservation